TidosDK/pet-shelter/README.md

-# pet-shelter
+# Pet Shelter

-Project for the "Web Technology" course on the 3rd semester
+This project was developed under the course "Web Technology" for 3rd semester students.

+I have since been archived as the course has been finished.